Social Prescribing Scheme

 GP Referrals

-Patients from the Culbin and Varis Practices at Forres Health and Care Centre and patients from Maryhill Practice in Elgin can be referred to the scheme by their GP.
-The GP Practices will collect anonymous data on whether your healthcare use, such as prescriptions, medications, and clinical appointments have reduced in the year of the scheme compared to the period before.
-This will let us show that a social prescribing scheme can be cost saving for the NHS.
+Patients from the Culbin and Varis Practices at Forres Health and Care Centre and patients from Maryhill Practice in Elgin were referred to the scheme by their GP.
+The GP Practicescollected anonymous data on whether participants healthcare use, such as prescriptions, medications, and clinical appointments had reduced in the year of the scheme compared to the period before.
+This let us show that a social prescribing scheme can be cost saving for the NHS.
+The self-management activities were also open to members of Affa Sair as well as those referred by GPs.
+Those participants were not compelled to give anonymous data but were given the chance to tell how their lives have changed by taking part.